blbadger/blbadger.github.io/neural-networks.md

 Supervised machine learning techniques attempt to reproduce with generalization: in the case of image classification, we already 'know' how to classify a certain number of images that becomes our training dataset, and we seek to classify other images that the program has not seen before.
 In order to assess accuracy for classification on this test dataset, we need to know the true classification to be able to compare this with the predicted classification.
 The ideal supervised learning technique takes a training dataset and accurately generalizes from this such that unseen datasets are classified correctly using information from this training dataset.

 The current state-of-the-art method for classifying images is achieved with neural networks.
 These are programs that use nodes called artificial 'neurons' that have associated weights and biases that are tuned in accordance to some objective, or loss function.
-Perhaps the best introduction to neural networks is found in Nielsen's [book](http://neuralnetworksanddeeplearning.com/), and there the core algorithms of gradient descent and backpropegation that are used to train neural nets are explained.
+Perhaps the best introduction to neural networks is found in Nielsen's [book](http://neuralnetworksanddeeplearning.com/), and there the core algorithms of stochastic gradient descent and backpropegation that are used to train neural nets on this page are explained there.
 This page will continue with the assumption of some familiarity with those ideas.

 Neural networks are by no means simple constructions, but are not so prohibitively complicated that they cannot be constructed from scratch such that each operation to every individual neuron is clearly defined (see [here](https://github.com/blbadger/neural-network/blob/master/connected/fcnetwork_scratch.py) for an example).
 But this approach is relatively slow: computing a matrix (usually called an n-dimensional array or a tensor) multiplication or else Hadamard product element-wise takes far longer than broadcasted computation with arrays.
 In python, numpy is perhaps the most well-known and powerful library for general matrix manipulation is numpy, and this library can be used to simplify and speed up the network linked earlier in this paragraph: [here](https://github.com/blbadger/neural-network/blob/master/connected/fcnetwork.py) is an implementation.
 In essence, training and evaluating feed-forward neural networks by manipulating matrix elements changes the weights and biases of many 'neurons' simultaneously, which is far faster than tuning each individual neurons as above.